ColeHunt/FRC_Notes/Leadership.md

 - "It felt like last year, there were a few people doing the majority of the work, both because they had the most experience with it and they were the most motivated.
 Having some defined titles would definitely help motivate those people and give them a specific topic to gain experience in.
 I can definitely imagine some of my peers, in the listed positions.
 I think it would also make them feel more included, since some times they were bummed not to have a have a drive team title."
 - "I think that greatly depends on the student providing the task as well as who it is being received from.
 I can definitely see students letting a title get to their head.
 Or only taking tasks/ orders from the person they were assigned to.
 But I think overall, assuming the students trust that their leader has a good understanding of the project, it would work well."

+### Victoria Truelove
+“I really like this idea!
+Looking at this from a career perspective, this would not only look great on a resume, but give students a lot of leadership experience and a better idea of what it is like in a career environment."
+- "As long as the team makes sure the ideas and concerns of those working under students are still heard and considered, I think it'd work well!"

 ### Josh Tobben
 - "I think as a student a more structured leadership approach would’ve benefited my leadership and teamwork skills.
 Another benefit would be if one team is swamped with one work and one doesn’t have enough, that can be communicated by leaders at leader meetings, and teams can collaborate to help each other."
 - " Personally I would not have had any issues reporting to another student or having students report to me; I think that it would be easier to report to your peers than your mentors."